sbairoliya/CS456_project/README.md

-# CS456 Project (Idea 1 from project ideas given in class)
+# CS456 Project (Idea 1 from project ideas given in class) - Aniket & Shivam

 ## Quick intro
 The inference rules are in `CS_456_Project_Inference_Rules.pdf` in the outer-most directory.
 The code for the tests and the type-checker are inside the directory `heapy_imp`. `heapy_imp/src/imp.rs` contains the type-system related code (pretty-printer, type-checker, definitions) and `heapy_imp/src/main.rs` contains the tests that we wrote.